rukor/I-D/httpbis-tcp/draft.md

     net.ipv4.tcp_tw_reuse = 1

-## Give the TCP stack enough memory
+## TCP socket buffer sizes and Window Scaling

-Systems meant to handle and serve a huge number of TCP connections at high speeds need a significant amount of memory for TCP stack buffers.
+Systems meant to handle and serve a huge number of TCP connections at high speeds need a significant amount of memory for TCP socket buffers.
 On some systems you can tell the TCP stack what default buffer sizes to use and how much they are allowed to dynamically grow and shrink.
-On a Linux system, you can control it like this:
+Window Scaling is typically linked to socket buffer sizes and on a Linux system can be controlled with the values:

     net.ipv4.tcp_wmem = <minimum size> <default size> <max size in bytes>
     net.ipv4.tcp_rmem = <minimum size> <default size> <max size in bytes>

+The minimum and default tend to require less proactive amendment than the maximum value.
+When deriving maximum values for use, you should consider the BDP (Bandwidth Delay Product) of the target environment and clients.
+Consider also that 'read' and 'write' values do not require to be synchronised, as the BDP requirements for a load balancer or middle-box might be very different when acting as a sender or receiver.

+Allowing needlessly high values beyond the expected limitations of the platform might increase the probability of retransmissions and buffer induced delays within the path.
+Extensions such as ECN coupled with AQM can help mitigate this undesirable behaviour ({{RFC7141}}).

+{{RFC7323}} covers Window Scaling in greater detail.

 ## Set maximum allowed TCP window sizes

 You may have to increase the largest allowed window size.
+Window scaling must be accommodated within the maximal values, however it is not uncommon to see the maximum definable higher than the scalable limit; these values can statically defined within socket parameters (SO_RCVBUF,SO_SNDBUF)

     net.core.rmem_max = <number of bytes>
     net.core.wmem_max = <number of bytes>